Walker's Haute Route

 The Haute Route compared to treks in the UK

-Compared to most treks in the UK, the Haute Route has lower daily distances but more ascent.
+Compared to most treks in the UK, the Haute Route has lower daily distances but the terrain presents many more challenges and the trail has much more ascent.
 The Coast to Coast route in England, for example, has an average stage length that is twice as long, as per our normal schedule, but most stages do not climb as much.
 Of course, the altitude is higher throughout on the Haute Route, as it is on most Alpine treks.
 The high valleys in the Swiss Valais are around 1,500m, but the highest point in England is under 1,000m!

 The Haute Route compared to the TMB and the Via Alpina